uis-dat320-fall16/course-info/syllabus.md

 The course is based on this [textbook](http://www.recursivebooks.com):
 Operating Systems: Principles and Practice, Tom Anderson and Mike Dahlin.
 Second edition.

-All chapters listed below and lab exercises 1-7 are syllabus.
+All chapters listed below, published slides from It's learning, code snippets from [course-info](https://github.com/uis-dat320/course-info/tree/master/src), and lab exercises 1-7 are syllabus.

 | Chapter | Details                                                                           |
 |:-------:|-----------------------------------------------------------------------------------|